Wendy Williams Spills Out Of Tight Dress In NYC

-Wendy Williams isn’t afraid to show off her hourglass figure, and she was snapped doing just that in New York City on Thursday, per The Daily Mail.
+Wendy Williams isn’t afraid to show off her hourglass figure, and she was snapped doing just that in New York City on Thursday, per Daily Mail.

-The paparazzi photographed the talk show host as she sported a skin-tight dress, which put all of her curves on full display.
+The paparazzi photographed the talk show host as she sported a skintight dress, which put all of her curves on full display.
 Wendy smiled happily for the camera as she headed out looking healthy and happy.

-Williams donned a long-sleeved, dark blue dress with red, blue, purple, and white stripes on the sleeves and at the bottom.
+Williams wore a long-sleeved, dark blue dress with red, blue, purple, and white stripes on the sleeves and at the bottom.
 The garment’s low cut showed off Wendy’s ample cleavage.
 The dress also flaunted her tiny waist and curvy hips.

-Wendy had her long, blond hair parted down the middle and styled in loose curls that fell around her shoulders and down her back.
+Wendy had her long, blonde hair parted down the middle and styled in loose curls that fell around her shoulders and down her back.
 Williams also sported a full face of makeup for the outing, which included darkened eyebrows, long lashes, pink blush on her cheeks, a shimmering highlighter on her face, and nude lips.

 The queen of gossip accessorized her sexy look with a large necklace which sported the word “LOVED” in large letters, a pair of bright, white sneakers, and a rectangular Chanel purse with a black handle, which she carried in her hand as she was escorted by security through the city.